crazybiocomputing/tinned/doc/basics/iterable.md

 | ![Set](./img/iterable_set.png) |
 |------------------------|
 |Use of a `Set` for defining non-redundant numbers|

+> **Exercise**: Try to replace the Array of numbers by the String 'Hello'.
+Try to figure out what will be the result?
+What happens?

+#### Using more sophisticated code to generate the iterable data

 > **Note**: This is only for expert programmer because we have to wrap the data into a IIFE function.